2022 Stockport Metropolitan Borough Council election: Stepping Hill

+Aftermath

+In the previous council elections in 2021, the Conservative group had voted with Labour to continue the Labour administration.

+After these elections the Labour and Conservative councillors combined no longer held a majority, meaning a Liberal Democrat minority administration was able to be formed.

 Changes since this election

 Edgeley and Cheadle Heath by-election

 A by-election was held on 13 October 2022 in the Edgeley and Cheadle Heath ward due to the death of councillor Sheila Bailey on 3 August 2022.
 Changes are relative to the 2021 election.